-- 24.1.
-You may take up to two dogs or other small domestic animals free of charge with you unless a Train Company has set out any special conditions relating to their own train services.
-In such cases these conditions will be made available when buying your Ticket in advance, and will be shown on the Train Company's website. - 24.2.
-Animals, with the exception of blind or deaf persons' assistance dogs, may not be taken into buffet or restaurant cars (including first class accommodation with at-seat meals service) unless specifically allowed by the Train Company that you are using.
-Animals are not allowed on seats in any circumstances. - 24.3.
-Animals other than dogs must be conveyed in a fully enclosed basket or pet carrier designed for this purpose with dimensions not exceeding 85 x 60 x 60 cm.
+- You may take up to two dogs or other small domestic animals free of charge with you unless a Train Company has set out any special conditions relating to their own train services.
+In such cases these conditions will be made available when buying your Ticket in advance and will be shown on the Train Company's website. - Animals, with the exception of assistance dogs, may not be taken into buffet or restaurant cars (including first class accommodation with at-seat meals service) unless specifically allowed by the Train Company that you are using.
+Animals are not allowed on seats in any circumstances. - Animals other than dogs must be conveyed in a fully enclosed basket or pet carrier designed for this purpose with dimensions not exceeding 85 x 60 x 60 cm.
 Baskets and pet carriers must be large enough to allow the animal to stand and lie down in comfort.
-Animals which are too large for a basket or pet carrier with dimensions 85 x 60 x 60 cm may not be conveyed by train. - 24.4.
-Dogs must be kept on a lead throughout your journey, including any part of station property; other animals must not be taken out of their baskets or pet carriers.
-If your dog or other animal causes a nuisance or inconvenience to other passengers, you may be asked to remove it from a train or railway premises by staff.

-- 24.5.
-Special conditions apply to the carriage of animals in sleeper cabins.
-If you are considering taking an animal on a service with a sleeper cabin, you will need to contact the Train Company for details of these before you make your booking. - 24.6.
-Livestock and non-domestic animals cannot be carried in any circumstances.
+Animals which are too large for a basket or pet carrier with dimensions 85 x 60 x 60 cm may not be conveyed by train. - Dogs must be kept on a lead throughout your journey, including any part of station property; other animals must not be taken out of their baskets or pet carriers.
+If your dog or other animal causes a nuisance or inconvenience to other passengers, you may be asked to remove it from a train or railway premises by staff. - 24.5 Special conditions apply to the carriage of animals in sleeper cabins.
+If you are considering taking an animal on a service with a sleeper cabin, you will need to contact the Train Company for details of these before you make your booking. - 24.6 Livestock and non-domestic animals cannot be carried in any circumstances.

-25. Your responsibilities with regard to luggage, other accompanied articles and animals
+25. Your Responsibilities with Regard to Luggage, Other Accompanied Articles and Animals